robertthegreat43/robertthegreat43.github.io/README.md

 <p>
-Angel Of Death:
-Angles Of Death: The Angels Of Death are all Druids Some of the warriors of the staff and some of Magic.
-They all believe in the One Dead King One of their Kind Recognizes the User as One of their Own; They Worship and Follow You until you agree to come to the temple of the undead so that you can see that you who they you are.
-The Priest Miron Dose not care if your are or not the return of the undead king is not for 200 years, the lies have said he will return sooner and it is now the time of the undead, If you come to the Castel Most of the druids on Miron command will try to Kill You, If you attack Minor an Ancient spell of protection is cast and you are all zapped from the castle.
+Angel Of Death: The Angels Of Death are all Druids Some  are of the warriors of the staff and some  are of Magic.
+They all believe in the One Dead King.
+One of their Kind Recognizes the User as One of their Own; They Worship and Follow You until you agree to come to the temple of the undead so that you can see that you who they say you are.
+The Priest Miron Dose not care if your are or not the King of the dead, the return of the undead king is not for 200 years, the lies have said he will return sooner and it is now the time of the undead, If you come to the Castel Most of the druids on Miron command will try to Kill You, If you attack Minor an Ancient spell of protection is cast and you are all zapped from the castle.
 The angels of death will seek you out, all except one who know what happened.
 </p>

 <p>
 The Rings Of Visibility:
-Siren In Balk city learns Of A ring of Invisibility, She wonder what it is like to be seen and the map only cost 100 gold pieces.
-The city Is filled With Ton’s of large Over Powering Best and Magical weapons, No weapons can leave the city if the User has a weapon equipped The that User cannot leave the city.
+Siren In Balk city learns Of A ring of visibility, She wonder what it is like to be seen and the map only cost 100 gold pieces.
+The city Is filled With Ton’s of large Over Powering Best and Magical weapons, No weapons can leave the city if the User has a weapon equipped Then that User cannot leave the city.
-Thrug:    Thrug is an Arcane Spell caster he will give you the ring if you will allow him to watch over your Adventures you cannot kill Thrug, (In the Middel Of the city is a small house in the basement is surges real body, It is guarded by an Undead Knight and 100 Blood Knight to finish your missions you have to kill Thrug.
+Thrug:    Thrug is an Arcane Spell caster he will give you the ring if you will allow him to watch over your Adventures you cannot kill Thrug, (In the Middel Of the city is a small house in the basement where surges real body is, It is guarded by an Undead Knight and 100 Blood Knight to finish your missions you have to kill Thrug.
 </p>

 <h1>